TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx.md

 ### Optional preferred preferences

+!!! note
+    These options are optional and only needed if you got a certain use case for it,

+    Or when you're on the top indexers/trackers !!!

 #### Optional (use these only if you dislike renamed and retagged releases)

 Add this for example as [-25]